Greece Moments Greece Moments

 Magical Pelion: Home of the Centaurs

-Today, Pelion is particularly popular with Greeks, who appreciate the summer retreat of the higher altitudes.
-Only a few international tourists get lost here, so the region remains a real one Greece Insider Tip.
+Today, Pelion is particularly popular with Greeks, who appreciate its summer retreat at higher altitudes.
+Only a few international tourists find their way here, making the region a true Greece insider tip.

 We will take you to one of the most mysterious regions of Greece and show you our 10 highlights of the Pelion Peninsula: